-The transmission and differential gears combined in the transmission case, therefore share a common oil supply.
+The transmission and differential gears are combined in the transmission case, therefore share a common oil supply.
 Timely oil changes have a beneficial effect on the smooth running of the gear trains.

-The magnetic drain plugs should be thoroughly cleaned at 300 and 3,000 miles and then at everytransmission oil change.
-The oil level should then be checked every 3,000 miles and oil added if necessary.
+The magnetic drain plugs should be thoroughly cleaned at 300, 1,500 and 3,000 miles and then at every transmission oil change.
+As the plugs can only retain a limited amount of deposits, the intervals for cleaning should be strictly adhered to particularly during the gear running-in period.
+At 1,500 and 3,000 miles the plugs should be removed one at a time and the holes blocked temporarily.
+The oil level should then be checked and oil added if necessary.
 The oil should be level with the edge of the filler hole.